Liverpool 0-3 Nottingham Forest: Virgil van Dijk points to 'very bad' atmosphere at club after Anfield loss

 "Van Dijk has a challenge on his hands to try and get some of his players their confidence and belief back.
 As soon as they went behind, the self-belief was sucked out of them.
 Van Dijk looked broken."

-Slot said the failings fall at his door and that he accepts responsibility for recent results.
-The Dutchman is unable to pin this particular loss, however, on one particular aspect, albeit set-piece woe is a constant theme.

 This was Forest's biggest win at Anfield in their club's history and their first clean sheet in 20 attempts.
-Slot emphasised that he was not interested in excuses, only finding solutions.
+Liverpool head coach Arne Slot emphasised that he was not interested in excuses, only finding solutions.

 "Losing 3-0 at home is a very, very bad result," he said.
 "Unexpected if you look at the first half hour.
 I hadn't seen us creating that much all season, we were able to create a lot.
 It's a very difficult cocktail to drink if you create a lot of chances and then every time you concede one, the opposition score.